Is what you’re doing crazy enough?

 I told my climbing mates that I was through, I’d had enough.
 I’d wait for them at the bottom.

 For ten minutes, they tried to talk me around.

-That act, of pushing through the Wall, of ignoring what I thought was my own better judgement, was my salvation.
+That act, of pushing through the Wall, of ignoring what I thought was my own better judgement . . . . was my salvation.

 Nobody before had ever pushed me hard.
 Count yourself lucky if you have encountered such a tyrant early in life.